Ohio

 - The outer circle also indicates the share of a sector’s emissions generated in disadvantaged communities.

-If you are aware of recently enacted legislation in Ohio that is advancing industrial decarbonization, please let us know.
-The high-level context below is intended to serve as an indicator of where there may be future legislative opportunities.
+Let us know if you are aware of additional legislation advancing industrial innovation in Ohio that should be featured.
+The context below is not exhaustive and serves as an example of recent policies and programs and where there may be future opportunities:

-Explore more recent legislation in Ohio and all 50 states by clicking here.
+Explore recent legislation in Ohio and all 50 states by clicking on a specific year: 2025 legislation, 2024 legislation, 2023 legislation.